jegelstaff/formulize/docs/data-findFirstEntryWithAllValues.md

 ## Parameters

 __$elementsAndValues__ - an array of key=>value pairs, where the keys are the element identifiers and the values are the values to look for.
 Only entries that match every pair will be returned.<br>
 __$operator__ -  Optional.  the operator to use in when querying for the values.
 The same operator is used for all key=>value pairs.
 Defaults to equals.
 Any valid SQL operator can be used.
 If LIKE is used, _then the values will be automatically wrapped in % signs_ to support pattern matching.
+If the IN operator is used, the values must be a valid comma separated set of values that will work in a SQL statement.
+This means strings need to be quoted.

 ## Return Values